waitorgr/Exmple_IMES_PY/README.md

 ### Purpose

-You can use this project as a foundation for extending its functionality or learning about interaction with SQLite databases and developing access control to the system.
+You can use this project as a foundation for extending its functionality or  developing access control to the system.

 ### C# code: https://github.com/waitorgr/Example_IMES_CS